taiatiniyara/totolaw/README.md

 ## 🌴 About

+**Totolaw** is derived from the Fijian word **"Totolo"** which means **"fast"** or **"quick"**.
+This platform embodies that spirit by helping the Pacific achieve more efficient execution of justice.

-Totolaw ("toto" meaning "write/record" in many Pacific languages) is purpose-built to serve the unique needs of Pacific Island court systems, providing:
+Purpose-built to serve the unique needs of Pacific Island court systems, Totolaw provides:

 - **Multi-Tenant Architecture** - Separate organizations for each court system (Fiji, Samoa, Tonga, Vanuatu)
 - **Role-Based Access Control** - Granular permissions for judges, magistrates, clerks, prosecutors, and administrators